 If after all that you and your little chimps are still after more, keep your eye on the online registration calendar for half-day and even overnight camps (currently unavailable) offered at the zoo.
 Kids will get to be junior zookeepers or avian keepers, and can even spend a night sleeping among the animals.
 You might want to keep this on the down-low though, unless you can handle six months of, “Can we go yet?”

-If you’re still going strong come nightfall, the Night Safari is THE park for nocturnal adventuring, from 7pm till 11pm.
+If you’re still going strong come nightfall, the Night Safari is THE park for nocturnal adventuring, from Thursdays to Sundays, 6.30pm till 12am.
 By this stage, you’ll definitely want (need!) to put your feet up, so jump on the free Guided Tram Ride.
 You’ll journey through the seven geographical regions that make up the park, and see the inhabitants of each.
 Opt for the special private buggy Safari Adventure Tour and get to meet and feed the elephants (currently unavailable).
-Or if you prefer to wine and dine, the Cocktail Safari Express serves cocktails and canapés (yes, please!).
-Or why not get all romantic with a candlelit dinner aboard the Gourmet Safari Express (currently unavailable)?

 Even if you’re not joining a tour, definitely make time to see the Creatures of the Night Show where nocturnal critters like otters and hyenas spring into action.
 Entry is free, so make sure to find your seats early before they’re all snapped up!